kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A subscriber chooses the priority of each subscription, dictating which Track arrives first during congestion.

 There is currently no way to discover tracks within a broadcast; it must be negotiated out-of-band.
+This is often done with a "catalog" that lists all available tracks and their properties.

 ### Group
 A Group is an ordered stream of Frames within a Track.

-A Group may be served via a QUIC stream or datagram, depending on the subscription.
+A Group may be served via a QUIC stream or datagram, chosen by the subscriber.
 If the Group is dropped for any reason, a subscriber may FETCH it again starting at a given byte offset.

 ### Frame
 A Frame is a payload of bytes within a Group.

-Frames currently only provides framing, hence the name.
-Framing is useful in some applications but can also be redundant or increase memory usage, as the size must be known upfront.

-Frame will be removed in a future version of the draft and delegated to a higher layer.
-However, it's useful when being compared to an Object in MoqTransport.
+A frame is used to represent a single moment in time.
+It consists of a payload with a size prefix so all data must be buffered upfront.

 ## Streams vs Datagrams
 MoqTransfork supports two primary methods of transmitting data: QUIC streams and datagrams.